SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    and it implicitly binds a closure over this expression.
-   This is typically useful for function arguments that want to capture computation that can be run lazily. auto_closure is only valid in a type of a syntactic function type that is defined to take a syntactic empty tuple.
+   This is typically useful for function arguments that want to capture computation that can be run lazily. autoclosure is only valid in a type of a syntactic function type that is defined to take a syntactic empty tuple.